 The level of community support and evidence of need for a project are two of the factors we will consider when assessing applications and making funding decisions.
 The outcomes of your consultation can play a significant part in establishing these factors.

 These guidelines set out our expectations in relation to community consultation associated with Community Legacy Grant bids and are designed to assist parish and town councils in planning their consultations.
-We are also running workshops on planning and running a consultation for community groups and organisations.
 These may be of particular interest to parishes or towns applying for a Community Legacy Grant now or in the future.
 If you would find a virtual Q&A session on planning and running a consultation useful please let us know.

 The main purpose of your consultation is to establish whether there is community support for your project.
 It will also provide an opportunity to find out how people would like to be involved and to gather views to help shape the development of the project.

 If, for example, you are proposing to set up a community shop, as part of the consultation you could ask people how frequently they would use the shop, views about opening hours, what products they would like to see stocked and whether they would be willing to give time to serve in the shop or help in some other way.